reinerp/cuckoo-hashing-benchmark/README.md

 Overall flowchart:
 * Do you need fast union/intersect operations between multiple tables?
   * Then use Robin Hood hashing, to support traversals ordered by hash.
-* Do you very strongly prioritize time over memory footprint?
-(More precisely: do you tolerate ~7x memory footprint for ~1.25x speedup?)
+* Do you extremely prioritize time over memory footprint?
+(Do you tolerate ~7x memory footprint for ~1.25x speedup?)
   * Then use scalar probing with 12.5% load factor.
+* Is the table entirely in cache (up to ~1000 entries, table accessed in a high-iteration-count loop)
+  * Then use unaligned cuckoo hashing with Indirect SIMD
 * Are most operations "lookup hits", i.e. on keys that are already in the table?
   * Does it have integer-like keys (fixed-size 4-8 byte keys)?
-    * Then use cuckoo hashing with Direct SIMD.
+    * Then use (aligned) cuckoo hashing with Direct SIMD.
   * Does it have string-like keys (variable-length payloads, behind a pointer)?
-    * The using cuckoo hashing with Localized SIMD.
+    * The using (aligned) cuckoo hashing with Localized SIMD.
-* Otherwise, use cuckoo hashing with Indirect SIMD.
+* Otherwise, use unaligned cuckoo hashing with Indirect SIMD.